Frequently Asked Questions

 - Read here for advanced configurations.

-- The interfaces file is controlled by openmediavault.
+/etc/network/interfacesis controlled by openmediavault but not used anymore.
 To add network interfaces that are not configurable through the web interface or other options not present, use advanced settings.
+Alternatively write your own systemd-networkd configuration files.

 - Why my disks mount paths have a long alphanumeric number?

-This behaviour has been deprecated now in current omv releases including stable (Jessie).
+This behaviour has been deprecated now in current openmediavault releases including stable (Jessie).
 The default creation of mount paths is documented here.

 - I don’t have a data disk, and I want to use my OS disk for storing data?